robro/combomake/README.md

     DllCall("Sleep", UInt, 16.67)
     Send {a up}{j up}

 The first word (one or more non-whitespace characters followed by whitespace) of the input notation must be a recognized character's name.
-If you want to switch characters mid-combo, they must be specified with 'c:' immediately followed by that character's name, eg:
+If you want to switch characters mid-combo, they must be specified with "c:" immediately followed by that character's name:

     goku 2h zc1 c:vegeta jlll

-This is because move timing is read from 'timing.py' to calculate the necessary delays specific to each characters' moves.
+This is because move timing is read from "timing.py" to calculate the necessary delays specific to each characters' moves.

-Additional custom delay timing can be specified in the input notation with 'd:' immediately followed by an integer value, eg:
+Additional custom delay timing can be specified in the input notation with "d:" immediately followed by an integer value:

     2m d:5 5m = press 5M five frames later than usual

-Custom delays can be negative integers as well, eg:
+Custom delays can be negative integers as well:

     js d:-3 5m = press 5M three frames earlier than usual

 Custom button combinations and timing can also be specified with a list of at least one value inside curly braces with no whitespace in between.
 The first value must be a string which represents one or more simultaneous button presses, and the second (optional) value must be an integer representing the number of frames until the next input.
-A positive integer means press and release followed by a delay of that many frames, while a negative integer means hold for that many frames followed by a release, eg:
+A positive integer means press and release followed by a delay of that many frames, while a negative integer means hold for that many frames followed by a release:

     {'2s',-50} = hold 2S for 50 frames

  If no second value is present, the delay is assumed to be 1 frame.

- The character is assumed to be facing to the right (P1 side) by default, but a mid-combo side switch can be signified with the notation 'ss', eg:
+ The character is assumed to be facing to the right (P1 side) by default, but a mid-combo side switch can be signified with the notation "ss":

     2m 5m jc jlll vanish ss 236l+m

-Key mappings can be modified in 'keys.py'.
+Key mappings can be modified in "keys.py".